100 Days of Rejection Challenge: overcome your fear of rejection

 Here’s the video with the Starbucks Greeter:

-Overcoming Rejection – Tinkering aha moment #1: Just Ask.
+Overcoming Rejection – Tinkering aha moment #1: Ask.
 (It might be easier than you think)

-Jia talks about how he realized that he could fulfill his life dream (of teaching) just by asking.
+Jia talks about how he realized he could fulfill his life dream (of teaching) just by asking.

 Here’s the video about teaching a college class.